Blue team (computer security): Security information and event management (SIEM) technology

 SIEM software supports threat detection and security incident response by performing real-time data collection and analysis of security events.
 This type of software also uses data sources outside of the network including indicators of compromise (IoC) threat intelligence.

+Exercises

+Blue teams take part in regular red team–blue team exercises, in which an attacking team attempts to compromise systems defended by the blue team under controlled conditions.
+One of the largest of these is Locked Shields, an annual live-fire cyber defence exercise organised since 2010 by the NATO Cooperative Cyber Defence Centre of Excellence (CCDCOE), in which national blue teams defend simulated critical infrastructure against a professional red team.